OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-This avoids the need for JavaScript, making it lightweight and efficient.
-We'll leverage CSS's `conic-gradient` function for a clean and modern look.
+This document details the creation of a circular progress bar using only CSS.
+No JavaScript is required!
+This example utilizes pure CSS and leverages the `conic-gradient` function for a smooth, visually appealing result.

 **Description of the Styling:**

-This styling creates a circular progress bar using a `conic-gradient`.
-The gradient starts at the top and sweeps clockwise.
-The percentage of the circle filled is controlled by the `--progress` custom property.
-We use a combination of pseudo-elements (`::before` and `::after`) to create the background circle and the progress indicator.
-The visual effect is enhanced using shadows to give it a three-dimensional appearance.
+This technique uses a combination of a circle created with `border-radius` and a `conic-gradient` to represent the progress.
+The `conic-gradient` allows us to create a gradient that starts at a specific angle and sweeps across a specified portion of the circle, representing the percentage of completion.
+We use a pseudo-element (`::before`) to create the progress indicator on top of the base circle.
+Styling is kept concise for clarity, but could easily be customized with colors, fonts, and sizes.

 **Full Code:**